Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-6La5K6gxORE.md

 ### Transcript

-> what are the radio menus for walls not distinguished between smooth walls and and corrugated walls, i don't know go to the q a z and, ask about or vote for that i think there's a post for that already no post found no wait it should work i posted it this is how you farm karma on the qa posts, or the q a site mark, i made a post about that a few days ago yeah go and upload that post
+> what are the radio menus for walls not distinguished between smooth walls and and corrugated walls, I don't know go to the q a z and, ask about or vote for that I think there's a post for that already no post found no wait it should work I posted it this is how you farm karma on the qa posts, or the q a site mark, I made a post about that a few days ago yeah go and upload that post
 >
 > [Music]
 >
-> because that's not something i think we've noticed
+> because that's not something I think we've noticed